Be prepared to take part in a process of inquiry, by both contributing to it and by using scientific knowledge to solve current problems.

-Chemistry at Western
+Science at Western

-This industry-relevant science program provides a strong background in the key topic areas of contemporary chemistry, including aspects of chemistry theory, practical laboratory skills and applications in contemporary research, industry and the environment.
+This industry-relevant science program provides a strong background in the key topic areas of contemporary chemistry, including aspects of chemical theory in analytical, inorganic, organic and physical chemistry, with a strong emphasis on practical laboratory skills, and applications in contemporary research, industry and the environment.

 Start your unlimited journey today.

-- Scientific sales
+- Scientific and technical sales

 Apply now and start your unlimited journey.